Human Archive

 It's like teaching a robot the difference between shaking hands and crushing a grape—by letting it study thousands of hours of humans doing both.

-Key Technical Team Members
+Key Team Members

-• Rushil Agarwal, Co-founder
+• Rushil Agarwal, Co-Founder

-• Samay Maini, Co-founder
+• Samay Maini, Co-Founder

-• Shloke Patel, Co-founder
+• Shloke Patel, Co-Founder

-• Raj Patel, Co-founder
+• Raj Patel, Co-Founder

 Funding History